fuzz/remote/blog/plastic.markdown

 my story about the Jumble and Rick laughed, said he had done the Jumble in a different paper earlier in the day and was trying to impress me.

-But if a genuinely exceptional programmer is found surely they would be allowed to work remote.
+But if an exceptional programmer is found surely they would be allowed to work remote.
 Right?
 If they are THAT good?

 Steven suggests that colocated teams better serve the corporate good.
 Perhaps.
 But maybe, just maybe,